ssilverman/QNEthernet/README.md

 See how the _MbedTLSDemo_ example does it.
 Look for the `mbedtls_hardware_poll()` function.
 The example uses _QNEthernet_'s internal entropy function, `trng_data()`.
-You can, of course, use your own random bytes source if you like.
+You can, of course, use your own entropy source if you like.

 If you add the function to a C++ file, then it must be declared `extern "C"`.